armyofda12mnkeys/laravel-eloquent-relationships/README.md

 In the app/Models directory, I have the models associated with those.
   Also in that folder is a info.txt file to show you what you need to run to tinker with this test.

-For example:
+For example, for the following tests run the statements in the respective section below:

-#OneToOne
+## OneToOne

 --run db migration
-$ php artisan migrate --path="database/migrations/HasManyThrough"
+php artisan migrate --path="database/migrations/HasManyThrough"

---  then run
+--then run
 $ php artisan tinker
   --and run the statements i have in the info.txt in the Tinker playground

 --then when done, run db reset to remove these tables if want to check out the next relationship to play around with
 $ php artisan migrate:reset --path="database/migrations/HasManyThrough"

-#OneToMany
+## OneToMany

 --run db migration
 $ php artisan migrate --path="database/migrations/OneToMany"

---  then run
+--then run
 $ php artisan tinker
   --and run the statements i have in the info.txt in the Tinker playground